 Authorised absences are morning or afternoon sessions away from school for a genuine reason such as illness (although you may be asked to provide medical evidence for your child before this can be authorised), medical or dental appointments which unavoidably fall in school time, emergencies or other unavoidable cause.
 Please note, only half a day will be authorised for medical appointments - unless there are exceptional circumstances.
 Medical appointment cards may be requested.
-This includes Study leave.
+This includes Study leave which is only applicable for students in Year 11 and Year 13.
 Study leave is allowable for public examinations, as agreed in advance with a parent the pupil normally lives with.
 Please note this does not include any internal examinations such as mocks as study leave should not be granted in such cases.